True False Not Given questions are commonly used in all 3 Reading Passage in the IELTS test.

 - If you find the right part of the text but you can’t find the answer, the answer is Not Given.

-- True/False/Not Given questions are the same as Yes/No/Does Not Say questions
+- True False Not Given questions are the same as Yes No Not Given questions (YNNG questions related to people’s opinions)

-- Recognise common tricks (quantifiers, comparisons, subjective opinions)
+- There are common tricks that you can learn to recognise (quantifiers, comparisons, subjective opinions)

 - Turn the statement into a question (see below) – this will help you see if the answer is actually NOT GIVEN in the text.